The Augustine Fellowship for Non-Medical Personnel Serving in the Developing World

 - Possess relevant professional qualifications such as a university diploma or degree.
 (A combination of relevant academic background and relevant professional experience in a related area may be accepted in lieu of a university diploma or degree.)

-- Secure temporary release by the NGO, mission or hospital where the she/he is currently serving.
+- Secure temporary release by the health institution or hospital, NGO, mission or FBO, university or similar level post-secondary institute where she/he is currently serving.

 - Have experience and skills relevant to and requested by the host organization.

 - Be physically and emotionally able to endure conditions associated with living in a cross-cultural setting for an extended period of time.

 - Commit to 90–180 days with the recipient organization.

 NOTE: The Augustine Fellowship does not sponsor employment-based visas

 American Leprosy Missions will underwrite, via the fellowship grant, costs not to exceed USD 9,000.
 These calculations include round-trip economy-class airfare, insurance, and estimated costs for lodging and daily incidentals.
 Recipient organizations will arrange local travel and accommodations for a safe life/work experience.

 CCIH will manage the application process and in cooperation with American Leprosy Missions select the each year’s fellowship recipient(s).

 - Up-to-date CV with relevant education and experience.